Robert Muldoon: Minister of Finance

 The Holyoake government was again re-elected at the 1966 general election.
 However, Muldoon was passed over as a new Cabinet minister following the election, with fellow Young Turks Duncan MacIntyre and Peter Gordon appointed ahead of him.
-Holyoake appointed Muldoon as Minister of Tourism and Associate Minister of Finance 3 months later.
+Holyoake appointed Muldoon as Minister of Tourism and Minister Assistant to the Minister of Finance three months later.

 When Harry Lake died suddenly of a heart attack in February 1967 (only days after Muldoon had joined the Cabinet), Prime Minister Keith Holyoake appointed Muldoon over Tom Shand (who himself died unexpectedly in December 1969) and Jack Marshall who had declined the post.
 Muldoon was to remain Minister of Finance for 14 of the next 17 years; at 45, he became the youngest Minister of Finance since the 1890s.
 At the time there was a serious economic crisis due to a down-turn in the price of wool.

 In response to this crisis, Muldoon introduced mini-budgets instead of annual budgets, the first being presented on 4 May 1967.
 He cut and held public expenditure and increased indirect taxes to reduce demand.
 As a result, Muldoon was credited with the better economic performance New Zealand enjoyed, raising his profile among the public.

 Muldoon established a considerable national profile rapidly; Holyoake would later credit his image, rather than that of his deputy, Jack Marshall, for the National Party's surprise victory in the 1969 election.
 He displayed a flair for the newly introduced medium of television (broadcasts began in New Zealand in 1960).

 Deputy Prime Minister

 When Holyoake stood down in 1972, Muldoon challenged Marshall for the top job; he lost by a narrow margin, but won unanimous election as deputy leader of the National Party and hence Deputy Prime Minister.

 Marshall fought the 1972 election on a slogan of "Man For Man, The Strongest Team" – an allusion to Marshall's own low-key style, particularly compared to his deputy.
-Muldoon commented on Labour's election promises with "They can’t promise anything because I've spent it all".
+Muldoon commented on Labour's election promises with "They can't promise anything because I've spent it all".
 Labour, led by the charismatic Norman Kirk, was swept into office, ending 12 years in power for National.